BaseMax/rate-limiter-ts/README.md

 note: The default Redis host is "localhost" and port is 6379.

-Refer to the documentation for a comprehensive list of configuration options and their descriptions.

 ## Examples

 For more detailed usage examples and integration with different web frameworks like Nest and Express, check out the examples directory in the repository.